Overlay

 Buying a home

-• A home survey is an inspection of a property by an qualified surveyor, who will identify potential problems that will be useful for you to know before you commit to buying the house
+• A house survey, also known as a home survey, is an inspection of a property by a qualified surveyor.
+It identifies potential problems that are useful to know before you commit to buying the property.

-• A home survey may uncover issues with the property that could be costly to repair and could be useful in informing your decision to buy the property.
+• Your home survey may uncover issues with the property’s structure or condition that could be costly to repair.
+It might show the expenses and risks you’d face, helping to inform your decision to buy the property.

 Mortgage Valuation